 - Explores and develops market-based solutions.

 This project meets the Alex C. Walker Foundation’s purpose of exploring and developing market-based solutions.
-WildEarth Guardians has invested significant financial and intellectual resources over the past several years to promote a market-based solution to protect our environment by implementing a voluntary grazing permit retirement pilot project in a key wildlife/livestock conflict area in the Blue Range Wolf Recovery Area, which we hope will spur additional retirements.
-This strategy has been used successfully in the Greater Yellowstone area and Oregon and we wish to demonstrate this approach can be used in the Greater Gila area, to the benefit of everyone involved.
-In the coming six months we believe we will successfully complete our pilot grazing permit retirement project, which will then be slightly modified and replicated across the Greater Gila.
+WildEarth Guardians has invested significant financial and intellectual resources over the past several years to promote a market-based solution to protect our environment by implementing a voluntary grazing permit retirement pilot project in a key wildlife/livestock conflict area in the Greater Gila, which we hoped will spur additional retirements.
+This strategy has been used successfully in the Greater Yellowstone area and Oregon and we wish to demonstrate fully that this approach can be used in the Greater Gila area, to the benefit of everyone involved, which we have now partially done.
+In the coming nine months we believe we will inspire several additional ranchers to sign retirement agreements, which will be collectively passed through congress, making the administrative retirement of the Deep Creek and additional allotments permanent.
+We have demonstrated this works as a pilot project and now continue our efforts to replicate this work across the Greater Gila.

 Conflicts between ranchers and conservationists occur on public lands across the west, with increasing frequency.
-We will demonstrate the utility of a market-based solution to these conflicts, which we will then replicate across the Greater Gila Bioregion to facilitate Mexican gray wolf conservation and leverage wilderness designation.
+We have demonstrated the utility of a market-based solution to end these conflicts through voluntary grazing buyouts, which we are starting to replicate across the Greater Gila Bioregion to facilitate Mexican gray wolf conservation.
 Over the long term, this same strategy/tool can potentially be replicated across the American West where ranchers and conservationists have conflicts on public lands.

 Dissemination of results and progress thus far has focused on outreach to area ranchers through both word of mouth and face-to-face meetings; in early 2012 we even did a mailing to all permitees on both the Gila and Apache-Sitgreaves National Forests that has led to numerous additional interested parties.
-We are already reaching out to relevant NGO’s that work in the Greater Gila in order to gain their support for our strategy and engaging elected officials and agency personnel who either help represent or make land use decisions that could impact this work; this outreach is happening primarily through letters and face-to-face meetings.
-We will inform WildEarth Guardians members and the general public through regular WildEarth Guardians publications and social and traditional media.
+In February 2014 High Country News wrote a feature length story on this project, which we are using in our outreach to elected officials and congressional staffers, key stakeholders and both current and potential financial supporters.
+We continue to reach out to relevant NGO’s that work in the Greater Gila in order to gain their support for our strategy and in engaging elected officials and agency personnel who either help represent or make land use decisions that could impact this work; this outreach is happening primarily through letters and face-to-face meetings.
+We are informing WildEarth Guardians members and the general public through regular WildEarth Guardians publications and social and traditional media outlets.
 All of this outreach and dissemination aims to build support for our strategy so that we, and others, can replicate this market based-solution across both the Greater Gila and the wider American west where rancher/conservationist conflicts occur on public lands.

 (Check sent: 7/5/2011)